 Every Kid in a Park

 It’s always a great time to visit our national parks, but if you have a fourth grader in your family, this year you have an extra added incentive.
 For 2017, the National Park Service is offering free admission to all of the parks for any child in fourth grade and their families through their Every Kid in a Park initiative.
-Check out the companion article for this story, Yosemite with Kids, to get helpful tips for an enjoyable first visit to Yosemite with children.

 Where to Stay